 - Some evaluation of the short and long-term impacts of the research, program, or project

-- Opportunities for organized presentations by students and faculty to present findings to the larger Penn community
+- Opportunities for organized presentations (virtual allowed) by students and faculty to present findings to the larger Penn community

 Proposals that engage with and leverage the resources of SAS as well as Penn’s established centers of excellence in global studies, including Perry World House, are encouraged.